williamFalcon/WFHttp/README.md

 WFHttp
 ======

-Simple, lightweight HTTP class for iOS
+Simple, lightweight HTTP class for iOS.

 SAMPLE USE
 =================================